wp-document-revisions/WP-Document-Revisions-Code-Cookbook/readme.md

 1. **Role Permissions** - Integrates the Members plugin Content Permissions functionality into WP Document Revisions to provide role based document access.
 1. **WPML Support** - Integrates WPML with WP Document Revisions to provide multi-language documents.

-To use these plugins, the specific directory should be zipped (i.e. a single compressed file) and then loaded as a plugin and activated.
+To use these integration plugins, the specific directory should be zipped (i.e. a single compressed file) and then loaded as a plugin and activated.

 Code Cookbook Alumni (Deprecated functions now included with the plugin by default):